Your Horoscope This Week: February 1 To 7

 Aquarius Sun & Rising:

 Aquarius, yes, this week is about you, but not in the way you’re used to.
-The Leo Full Moon on February 1st lights up your relationship sector, bringing clarity around partnerships, situationships, or close collaborations.
-Something reaches a peak, a decision, a realization, or an emotional moment you can’t intellectualize your way out of.
+The Leo Full Moon on February 2nd lights up your relationship sector, bringing clarity around partnerships, situationships, or close collaborations.
+Something reaches a peak, a decision, a realisation, or an emotional moment you can’t intellectualise your way out of.
 The shadow is detachment or defensiveness.
 The lesson is presence.
 You don’t lose your independence by being emotionally available.

 Pisces Sun & Rising:

 Pisces, this week asks you to be honest about what’s draining you versus what’s actually sustaining you.
-The Leo Full Moon on February 1st illuminates your work, health, and daily routine sector, bringing a realization about habits, obligations, or responsibilities that need adjusting.
+The Leo Full Moon on February 2nd illuminates your work, health, and daily routine sector, bringing a realisation about habits, obligations, or responsibilities that need adjusting.
 You may feel called to do less, not more.
 The shadow is martyrdom.
 The growth is choosing yourself without needing permission.

-On February 3rd, Uranus stations direct in Taurus, bringing momentum to your communication, mindset, and learning sector.
-If conversations have felt stuck or plans unclear, things begin moving forward with more confidence.
-Ideas land diﬀerently now.
-You may feel more willing to speak up or share something you’ve been sitting on.
-Trust that your voice matters, even if it shakes a little.

-As the weekend arrives, Mercury enters your sign, putting your thoughts, feelings, and intuition front and center.
-You’re more expressive, imaginative, and emotionally tuned in, but also more sensitive to tone and energy.
-This is a great time to journal, create, or talk things through with someone you trust.
-Just remember, not every feeling needs immediate action.
-Some insights unfold when you give them space.

 AdvertisementADVERTISEMENT